-RE planning is based on the Cornwall Agreed Syllabus, this may be taught stand alone or through links to the Immersive Curriculum where appropriate.
-(Please see RE policy).
+RE planning is based on the Cornwall Agreed Syllabus and the scheme of work 'Understanding Christianity'; this may be taught stand alone or through links to the Immersive Curriculum where appropriate (Please see RE policy).

 Science

 This may be taught stand alone or through links to the Immersive Curriculum where appropriate.
 (Please see Science policy).